taltonji2/PreReqChecker/README.md

 Takes three arguments:
 - An adjlist input file
-- A eligible input file
+- A eligible input file (number of courses took, taken course ID's)
 - An output file

 returns the course ID (name) of the courses eligible to take.